The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 - TORONTO, ON CANADA

 A. Hi Dot.
-It's available on-line everywhere, but you will probably find it locally in a pond store or garden store.
+It's available on-line everywhere, but you will surely find it locally in a pond store or garden store.

 Ted Mooney, P.E.
 RET